ethersync/ethersync/book/src/shared-notes.md

 ## Step-by-step guide

-You need to have access to a server on the Internet, and install the Ethersync daemon there.
+You need to have access to a server on the Internet, and install the Teamtype daemon there.

 ### 1. Set up the directory